 Companies sometimes fail to recognise concentration thresholds for hazardous substances that trigger notification requirements.
 This can result in missing a PCN entirely or submitting it too late.

-5. Non-compliance with National Formats
+5. Non-compliance with ECHA Formats

 6. Last-Minute Submissions